 Students who complete the Practical and Applied Arts requirement will be able to demonstrate practical skills in two separate areas.

 VIII.
 Foreign Language (B.A.)
+(1-4 course/4-16 hours)

 This section is required of all B.A. students and is recommended for students in other curricula.